Skip to main content

 6-10 checked: Early warning.
 The burnout process has started.
 This is the best time to intervene because the patterns are not yet entrenched.
 Address the top three symptoms first.

 Individual results vary, but the cluster pattern matters more than any single symptom.
 One bad night of sleep is not burnout.
 Chronic insomnia combined with emotional numbness, brain fog, and social withdrawal is a different situation entirely.
 If you want to see how your clusters score across the three burnout dimensions, the burnout quiz breaks that down.
+For the full recovery framework, see how to recover from burnout.

 The Symptoms Most People Miss